forrestguice/plasma-wateriv/branches/plasma-dataengine-wateriv-0.3.x/README.txt

    OUTPUT: a set of key/value pairs organized by simple naming scheme

    See http://code.google.com/p/plasma-wateriv/wiki/WaterIVDataEngine for
-   a complete listing of available data keys (key naming scheme).
+   a complete listing of available data.

   ==============================